Example: Create a CDK app with multiple stacks - AWS Cloud Development Kit (AWS CDK) v2

 Synthesize and deploy the stack

-Now you can deploy stacks from the app.
-First, synthesize an AWS CloudFormation template for MyEastCdkStack—the stack in us-east-1.
-This is the stack with the encrypted S3 bucket.
+Next, we can deploy stacks from the app.
+First, we synthesize an AWS CloudFormation template for MyEastCdkStack.
+This is the stack in us-east-1 with the encrypted Amazon S3 bucket.

 $ cdk synth MyEastCdkStack

-To deploy this stack to your AWS account, issue one of the following commands.
-The first command uses your default AWS profile to obtain the credentials to deploy the stack.
-The second uses a profile that you specify.
-For PROFILE_NAME, substitute the name of an AWS CLI profile that contains appropriate credentials for deploying to the us-east-1 AWS Region.
+To deploy this stack to our AWS environment, we can issue one of the following commands.
+The first command uses our default AWS profile to obtain the credentials to deploy the stack.
+The second uses a profile that we specify.
+For PROFILE_NAME, we can substitute the name of an AWS CLI profile that contains appropriate credentials for deploying to the us-east-1 AWS Region.

 Clean up

-To avoid charges for resources that you deployed, destroy the stack using the following command.
+To avoid charges for resources that we deployed, we destroy the stack using the following command:

 cdk destroy MyEastCdkStack

 The destroy operation fails if there is anything stored in the stack's bucket.
-There shouldn't be if you've only followed the instructions in this topic.
-But if you did put something in the bucket, you must delete the bucket contents before destroying the stack.
-(Do not delete the bucket itself.)
-Use the AWS Management Console or the AWS CLI to delete the bucket contents.
+There shouldn't be, since we only created the bucket.
+If we did put something in the bucket, we must delete the bucket contents before destroying the stack.
+We can use the AWS Management Console or the AWS CLI to delete the bucket contents.